 The procedures outlined below are necessary to inhibit and inactivate mold growth on collection items.
 They should be followed if first-response actions are not successful in stopping a mold bloom, if the environment and/or the materials remain damp, and/or if the number of affected materials is large.
 Although these procedures inactivate mold, dormant spores will remain viable.
 Inactivation must be followed by mold remediation to minimize future occurrences.

-1. Small-scale air drying of damp items: Do not attempt to fan-dry books that have absorbed enough water to be actually wet and waterlogged – this method is for damp books only.
-This can be accomplished using standard disaster recovery procedures: spread papers on tables; stand books on end and open them like a fan; and use fans to circulate air and to speed drying.
+1. Small-scale air drying of damp books and other paper materials: This can be accomplished using standard disaster recovery procedures: spread paper items on tables and stand books on end and open them like a fan.
+Use fans to circulate air and to speed drying.
 To reduce dispersion of the spores, fans should be positioned to circulate the air without blowing directly on the affected material.
 Drying will inactivate the mold.
 It should be done in an isolated area that will later be thoroughly cleaned.
+Do not attempt to fan-dry books that have absorbed enough water to become wet and waterlogged – this method is for damp books only.

 2. Freezing affected materials at temperatures below -20°C: Freezing is not appropriate for all types of materials – always consult a conservator before freezing.
 Very low temperatures stop active mold growth and prevent new mold growth.
 Many materials can be frozen as an interim step before the appropriate drying method is chosen.
 Temporary freezing can be done in-house for small outbreaks; for moderate to large outbreaks, long-term freezing should be done by an outside vendor.

 3. Ultraviolet (UV) radiation/sunlight exposure: Using extreme caution, this tactic can effectively inactivate mold and aid drying.
-UV radiation is damaging to all library, archival, and museum materials as it accelerates aging, but for small outbreaks it can be an acceptable treatment step.
+UV radiation accelerates aging and is damaging to all library, archival, and museum materials, but for small outbreaks it can be an acceptable treatment step.
 Items can be exposed on interior windowsills if necessary, or outside on a sunny, dry, non-windy day.
-Items should be carefully monitored, and thoroughly surface-cleaned afterwards.
+Items should be carefully monitored and thoroughly surface-cleaned afterwards.
 Placing an ultraviolet germicidal irradiation cleaner (UVGI) in the contaminated space can be effective in inactivating mold.
 UVGIs are sometimes installed as part of an HVAC system.

 4. Desiccant drying: This strategy is sometimes used by a disaster response or environmental control company for moderate or large outbreaks.
 With this method, moist air is pumped out of the affected area and circulated through a desiccant drying system, which removes excess moisture.
-This dry air is then reintroduced into the space.
-Some commonly used desiccants include silica gel, activated charcoal, calcium sulfate, calcium chloride, and montmorillonite clay.
+The dry air is then reintroduced into the space.
+Commonly used desiccants include silica gel, activated charcoal, calcium sulfate, calcium chloride, and montmorillonite clay.

 Cleaning the Collection: Mold Removal

 To determine the course of action to take when cleaning a collection affected by mold, test pieces in the collection with a small, natural-hair brush.
 Is the mold dry and powdery (dormant) or soft and smeary (active)?
 Active mold will continue to grow and damage collections.
-Dormant mold will cause no further damage unless spores germinate and it becomes active once more, which may happen if the relative humidity increases again.
-Cleaning, or mold removal, should be done after mold is inactivated.
+Dormant mold will cause no further damage unless spores germinate and it becomes active again, which may happen if the relative humidity increases.
+Cleaning or mold removal should be done after mold is inactivated.
 Inactive mold can be readily vacuumed or wiped away using dry surface-cleaning methods with minimal additional damage.

 Consulting a conservator prior to cleaning is highly recommended.
-A conservator can advise on appropriate approaches to inactivation and mold removal based on types of collections materials, physical condition of collections, and can provide necessary training for in-house staff.
-The fragility/physical condition of an artifact should always be considered when selecting a mold removal method.
+A conservator can advise on appropriate approaches to inactivation and mold removal based on types and condition of collections materials and can provide necessary training for in-house staff.
+The physical condition of an artifact should always be considered when selecting a mold removal method.

-There may be some circumstances in which it would be expedient to clean active mold.
+There may be circumstances in which it would be expedient to clean active mold.
 Cleaning active mold is a delicate, specialized process: always contact a conservator.
-Attempting to clean active mold from paper or other porous materials tends to embed the mold in the paper.
-Unless great care is taken to avoid embedding the mold, the result can be further damage and loss of legibility.
-A conservator will often use specialized equipment, such as an aspirator, which utilizes a small compressor attached to a flexible hose with a pipette nozzle to gently suck the mold off the surface of the artifact.
+Attempting to clean active mold from paper or other porous materials tends to embed the mold in the paper; unless great care is taken to avoid embedding the mold, the result can be further damage.
+A conservator will often use specialized equipment such as an aspirator, which utilizes a small compressor attached to a flexible hose with a pipette nozzle to gently suck the mold off the surface of the artifact.
 Cleaning procedures should use the following guidelines:

 • A vacuum equipped with a HEPA filter should be used to prevent spreading spores.
 Any vacuum or aspirator used to remove mold should have a trap of this type to reduce redistribution of the mold.
 The exhaust should be directed into a fume hood or outdoors.
 A homemade ventilation system can be rigged, if necessary, by working at a table below a window with a strong exhaust fan.